 This is a static (stationary) spine measurement and forms the basis of arrow selection charts that take into account bow weight.
 Bows set at heavier weights require shafts with less deflection (more spine), and bows set at lighter weights require shafts with more deflection (less spine).
 The reason is that lighter bow weights matched to lighter arrow weights cause a decrease in dynamic efficiency, which allows them to accommodate softer arrows.

 Deflection is a big deal in archery.
-The phrase “straight as an arrow” is a gross misconception. en shot from a bow, an arrow bends and oscillates.
-Eventually, the recovery properties of the shaft and the steering effect of the fletching straighten out the arrow. the issue isn’t whether an arrow bends, but does it bend too much or too little? though bowhunters tend to choose stiffer arrows over softer ones, an overspined (too stiff) arrow flies just as poorly as an underspined (too limber) arrow.
+The phrase “straight as an arrow” is a gross misconception.
+When shot from a bow, an arrow bends and oscillates.
+Eventually, the recovery properties of the shaft and the steering effect of the fletching straighten out the arrow.
+So the issue isn’t whether an arrow bends, but does it bend too much or too little?
+Although bowhunters tend to choose stiffer arrows over softer ones, an overspined (too stiff) arrow flies just as poorly as an underspined (too limber) arrow.
 You need to get it right.
 When you do, your arrows will neither porpoise nor fishtail, and your fletching will zip through the rest unhindered.
 That is my definition of a forgiving setup.

 Matching arrows to bows is no different from matching tippets to fly line, tires to cars or neckties to shirts.
 Some combinations are simply superior to others.

 Golf and bowhunting share striking similarities: No two shots are exactly alike, and carbon-shaft technology has changed everything.
 Indeed, carbon (aka graphite) is king in golf because it improves driving distance by a huge margin.
 Likewise, carbon rules in bowhunting because carbon shafts ramp up arrow velocity while increasing durability and penetration.